Chapter in this post:

 With the Smart-Scan function of CleanMyMac 3 you have a comprehensive search and delete many file types at the push of a button, but here the app proceeds very "carefully" or "smart" and only deletes what really does not lead to any functional restrictions can.
 Private photos or mail attachments are not touched here.

-The CMM3's "Recycle Bins" function is worth an extra paragraph, because it not only empties the Finder Recycle Bin, but also that of the Photos and Mail apps.
-But what is a really good feature: With this function you can also get files from the recycle bin that would otherwise always throw a Finder error message.
-I had serious problems with them a few months ago resistant files in the recycle bin and had to use an extra app for it before they were really gone.
+The "Recycle Bins" function of CMM3 is worth an extra paragraph for me, because not only the Finder-Trash emptied, but also those of the Photos and Mail apps.
+But what is a really good feature: With the function you can also get files from the recycle bin, which would otherwise always throw a Finder error message.
+I had serious problems with one of these a few months ago resistant files in the recycle bin and had to use an extra app for it before they were really gone.
 From now on, CleanMyMac will do it for me - and for you, if you want.

 You may be wondering, but there is an enormous amount of hard drive space on every Mac that can be "freed up" by deleting files that are no longer needed.
 With my MacBook alone, it was over 768 GB on a 100 GB SSD hard drivethat I have with CleanMyMac could shovel free - and that although I have already thrown out larger files and folders with DaisyDisk here and there and have not let my recycle bin grow over 1 GB.
 Now you are probably wondering what can be saved there?

 Without going into depth, I can give you a few points that CleanMyMac records and that will surely provide you with more free hard disk space:

 You don't have to be a great math genius to see that we're already at over 100 GB of free hard drive space.
 This means that the load on my SSD is well below the limit of 90% full capacity and I don't need to worry about the space of my hard drive for a few weeks or months. :)